mlrun/mlrun/docs/runtimes/using-functions.md

     # run the function
     run_results = my_func.run(params={"label_column": "label"}, inputs={'data': data_url})

-### Load code into the function container during the build or deploy process
+### Provide code as part of the function image

-The build/deploy option is good for making sure that the container package has the  integrated code + dependencies, and it avoids the dependency, or overhead, of loading code at runtime.
-Either the source archive must be added into the container or you can use the  {py:meth}`~mlrun.runtimes.KubejobRuntime.deploy()` method to build a container.
-Specify the build configuration using the {py:meth}`~mlrun.runtimes.KubejobRuntime.build_config` method.
-You can use this option with {py:func}`~mlrun.run.new_function` and the {py:func}`~mlrun.run.code_to_function` methods.
+Providing code as part of the image is good for ensuring that the function image has the integrated code + dependencies, and it avoids the dependency, or overhead, of loading code at runtime.

-The `command='./myfunc.py'` specifies the command we execute in the function container/workdir.
-By default it calls python with the specified command.
-You can

-- specify `mode="pass"` to execute the command as is (e.g. for binary code).
-- template (`{..}`) in the command to pass the task parameters as arguments for the execution command (e.g. `mycode.py --x {xparam}` substitutes the `{xparam}` with the value of the `xparam` parameter).
+Use the {py:meth}`~mlrun.runtimes.KubejobRuntime.deploy()` method to build a function image with source code, dependencies, etc. Specify the build configuration using the {py:meth}`~mlrun.runtimes.KubejobRuntime.build_config` method.

 ```
     # create a new job function from base image and archive + custom build commands
     fn = mlrun.new_function('archive', kind='job', command='./myfunc.py')
     fn.build_config(base_image='mlrun/mlrun', source='git://github.com/org/repo.git#master',
-                    commands=[pip install pandas])
+                    commands=["pip install pandas"])
     # deploy (build the container with the extra build commands/packages)
     fn.deploy()